-Water quality concerns will continue to be an issue for the groundwater produced by the wells in the Kern River Valley District and could impact supply availability from this source in the future.
-The drinking water delivered to customers in the Kern River Valley District meets or surpasses all federal and state regulations.
-The U.S. Environmental Protection Agency as authorized by the Federal Safe Drinking Water Act of 1974 sets drinking water standards.
-A state can either adopt the USEPA standard or set state standards that are more stringent than those set by the federal government.
+Another potential threat to water supply reliability is water quality.
+Water delivered to customers in the Marysville District meets all federal and state drinking water regulations.
+The U.S. Environmental Protection Agency under the authorization of the Federal Safe Drinking Water Act of 1974 sets drinking water standards.
+The California Division of Drinking Water (DDW), which can either adopt the USEPA standard or establish state standards that are more stringent, enforces the EPA mandated drinking water regulations.

 There are two types of drinking water standards: Primary and Secondary.
-Primary Standards are designed to protect public health by establishing Maximum Contamination Levels (MCL) for substances in water that may be harmful to humans.
-MCLs are established very conservatively for each contaminant and are generally based on health effects which may occur if a person were to drink three liters of the water per day for 70 years.
-Secondary Standards are based on the aesthetic qualities of the water such as taste, odor, color, and certain mineral content.
-These standards, established by the State of California, specify limits for substances that may affect consumer acceptance of the water.
+Primary standards are designed to protect public health by establishing Maximum Contamination Levels (MCLs) for substances in water that are determined to be harmful to human health.
+The MCLs are established conservatively for each contaminant based on health effects that may occur if a person were to drink two liters of the water per day for 70 years.
+Secondary standards are based on the aesthetic qualities of the water, such as taste, odor, color, and mineral content.
+These standards, established by the State of California, specify limits for substances that may affect the aesthetics and consumer acceptance of the water.